 Fortunately for people with skin conditions, Elias is getting a clearer picture of what the problem is.
 Unfortunately, what he’s learned from a recent study of moisturizers is that many on the shelf may be doing more harm than good for certain people.

-That’s because maintaining the brick wall comes down to a suite of related factors: pH of the skin, the makeup of the “mortar,” and the body’s response to the “Swiss cheese” situation.
+That’s because maintaining the brick wall comes down to a suite of related factors: the pH of the skin, the makeup of the “mortar,” and the body’s response to the “Swiss cheese” situation.